-This bill would regulate the use of workplace surveillance tools.
-The bill would add new Sections 1560-1563 to the Labor Code.
-It would protect "workers," defined to mean a natural person or that person's authorized representative, who is an applicant, employee, or independent contractor.
-It would apply to "workplace surveillance tools," which are systems, applications, instruments or devices that collect or facilitate the collection of "worker data," activities, communication, actions, biometrics, or behaviors, or those of the public, by means other than direct observation, and include video or audio surveillance, electronic work pace tracking, geolocation, electromagnetic tracking, photoelectronic tracking, or utilization of a photo-optical system or other means.
-"Worker data" would mean any information that identifies, relates to, describes, is reasonable capable of being associated with, or could reasonably be linked with a covered worker.
+Each would apply to "workplace surveillance tools," which are systems, applications, instruments or devices that collect or facilitate the collection of "worker data," activities, communication, actions, biometrics, or behaviors, or those of the public that are capable of passively surveilling workers, by means other than direct observation, and include video or audio surveillance, electronic work pace tracking, geolocation, electromagnetic tracking, photoelectronic tracking, or utilization of a photo-optical system or other means.
+"Worker data" would mean any information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked with a covered worker.